maximi7ian/budgeter/SETUP.md

 3. Log in with your `ADMIN_EMAIL` and `ADMIN_PASSWORD`

-4. Click **"Connect Banks (TrueLayer)"** to authorize accounts
+4. **If using live mode**: Click **"Connect Banks (TrueLayer)"** to authorize accounts

-5. Visit **Settings** to confirm configuration:
+5. Visit **Settings** to check integration status:
-   - Alert email addresses
-   - Weekly/monthly alerts
-   - Weekly allowance budget
-   - Monthly allowance budget
-   - Large transaction threshold
+   - OpenAI (AI Insights) - for spending analysis
+   - Google Sheets - for excluded expenses
+   - Email Service - for automated reports

+**Note**: Budget settings (weekly allowance, large transaction threshold, etc.) are configured via environment variables in `.env`, not through the UI.

 ## Usage